zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 Just like any automation project, you pick some repetitive, high effort-low value task and make it "run" by technical means.
 Now the same task requires a higher level of knowledge and experience than it used to.
 The people who manages the automation must have higher qualifications than the ones doing the old repetitive task.
 Now, you need yo train people better.
 Yes, automation requires investing people more!
 What a dilemma![^4]

 With this approach, you do not only need to know about Wazuh rules, but also a bit of Python, Git and a bit of your internal toolkit.
 It now requires more effort to learn.
 Is it worth it?
 It depends on you environment.

+If, "But, I don't want a complex pipeline!", was your thought, and your decision is final, then you can just stick to your development environment on your local machine.
+This is called `wazuh-devenv` for a reason.
+If you are using Windows, you can use a Linux VM or WSL to run this local test framework.
+If you are on Linux, just use your own machine.
+I have not tested on Mac, so I cannot suggest anything there.
+This way, when you ensure the changes to rules and decoders work as expected, you can use Wazuh Dashboard as always.
+This is a trade-off between simplicity and robustness.

 ## Conclusion